8gears/n8n-helm-chart/README.md

     # failureThreshold: 6
     # successThreshold: 1

-  # here you can override the livenessProbe for the main container
+  # here you can override the livenessProbe for the webhook container
   # it may be used to increase the timeout for the livenessProbe

   livenessProbe: